Wednesday, June 28, 2023

 Tactics

-Red zone's Schism reaction isn't likely to be used often but it can be helpful when you can't spare the action to take use Sudden Savagery or Fluid MentalityGame Over is a big finishing Attack that lets you burn any spare exclusive bonuses you've accumulated through Chorus of Minds.
+Red zone's Schism reaction isn't likely to be used often but it can be helpful when you can't spare the action to use Sudden Savagery or Fluid MentalityGame Over is a big finishing Attack that lets you burn any spare exclusive bonuses you've accumulated through Chorus of Minds.
 Yeah, No is a once per session last chance way to avoid a KO, buying time to heal with Unified Psyche, which in turn will buy more time to punish Attackers with Payback.

 The Do It Right Out ability is a real oddball but potentially very strong, letting an ally reroll one die of their choice with a reaction, the only reroll mechanic of its kind in the game.